Have you ever thought about where the money you invest goes and what it supports?

 It's never a bad thing to become a socially responsible investor — If you want to add socially responsible investing to your portfolio, Swell could be the way to go.

-We rate it as one of the top Robo Advisers for 2019.
 The all-inclusive fees and minimum account requirement of only $50 make it a very attractive option.

 Swell Investing Options

 Swell is currently offering six portfolios.
 These investing options offer unique segment of socially responsible investing and are comprised entirely of stocks and ADRs: